softchris/golang-book/03-packages/01-package/README.md

-# Go modules
+# Go from the beginning - Go modules

 There are two interesting use cases with modules:

-- **Consuming a module**, you will most likely use a combination oof core moodules and external 3rd party modules
+- **Consuming a module**, you will most likely use a combination oof core modules and external 3rd party modules
 - **Creating a module**, in some case you will create code that you or someone else will be able to use.
 For this scenario, you can create a module and upload it to GitHub.

 ## Consume internal files